OhiaJanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `echo Best School > "\\*\\\\'\"Best School\"\\'\\\*\$\\?\\*\\*\\*\\*\\*:)"` to  write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line

+Use `ls -la > ls_cwd_content` to write a script that writes into the file ls_cwd_content the result of the command ls -la